Massive Gauge Theory with Quasigluon for Hot $SU(N)$: Phase Transition and Thermodynamics: Thermodynamics

 In the QPM, it is known that the SB limit can be trivially recovered.
 The most challenging range is the so-called semi-QGP region $T\in(T_c,3T_c)$, where the deviation to the blackbody behavior becomes more and more remarkable as $T$ approaching $T_c$.
 In the previous discussion, we have used effective potential Eq.~(\ref{def:EP}), which is based on the high and low temperature expansion, to analyze the phase transition at $T_c$.
 Nevertheless, we do not have such a simple analytic expression to analyze thermadynamics.
 It is well expected that the low temperature expansion just holds very near $T_c$ and soon becomes not reliable in the higher temperature region.
 Hence, we should use its complete expression:

 where $\hat{E}(x,M_g,T)=\sqrt{x^2+(M_g/T)^2}$ and dots denote for the remaining term that does not need summation.

 Then, we try to obtain the interpolation function of the fitted effective gluon mass $M_g(T)$ for $N=3,4,5,6,8$, through the method of machine learning.
 Physical Information Neural Network~\cite{Raissi:2019jcp} provides us with a flexible and accurate method for the fitting task.
 It treats functions of any complexity under fitting as a neural network, and the training goal is making the neural network satisfying the required partial differential relationships (such as partial differential equations and boundary conditions) and the given data points values.
-In our work, we use two separate deep neural networks $ M_g(T)$ and $ s(T)$ for the fitting task, our training goal is making $ M_g(T)$ and $ s(T)$ to satisfy: \begin{itemize} \item the extreme condition for the deconfined vacuum at $T=T_c$; \item the degeneracy between two the deconfined vacuum and the confining vacuum; \item mass parameter relationship in Table.~\ref{table-dMg} and \item the lattice data for thermodynamics. \end{itemize} We implement the task by using TensorFlow2.0~\cite{10.5555/3026877.3026899}, both $ M_g(T)$ and $ s(T)$ contain the same hidden layers size.
-For the complexity of our problem, a two-step training is used: We pretrain $ M_g(T)$ and $ s(T)$ to fit the lattice data first, and then fine adjust $ M_g(T)$ and $ s(T)$ to satisfy all the fitting requirements above.
-For more details, please check the code in Github~\footnote{https://github.com/JGuoHep/QuasiParticle}.
-The fitted $M_g(T)$ is shown in the first panel of Fig.~\ref{Fig:fit}, and the perfect fitting of pressure above $T_c$ is displayed in other panels of Fig.~\ref{Fig:fit}.
+In our work, we use two separate deep neural networks $ M_g(T)$ and $ r(T)$ for the fitting task, and our training goal is making $ M_g(T)$ and $ r(T)$ to satisfy: \begin{itemize} \item the extreme condition for the deconfined vacuum,